 - Syllabi: A collection of recently taught courses by members of the Committee on LGBT History

-- CLGBTH In Action: Includes a listing of recent publications by members, a database of dissertations in LGBT history, reports by the Committee, and programs of past annual meetings and other information regarding the activities of the CLGBTH.
+- CLGBTH In Action: Includes a database of dissertations in LGBTQ history, reports by the Committee, and programs of past annual meetings and other information regarding the activities of the CLGBTH.

 - Contact Us: Our current contact information.

 Co-Chairs: Julio Capó, Jr., University of Massachusetts Amherst and Emily K. Hobson, University of Nevada Reno (2018-2020)